F286/f286.github.io/_posts/2016-5-1-Basic-Convolution-Overview.md

 youtubeId: W8hBHKV91us
 ---

-This is a basic overview of a convolutional neural network, which are used for tasks such as image recognition.
+This is a basic overview of a convolutional neural network, which is used for tasks such as image recognition.

 ## What is a convolution?